OfficeDev/msteams-client-docs-ref-typescript/nodejs/overview/msteams-client.md

 With the latest Microsoft TeamsJS client library, your Teams app can [run across Microsoft 365](/microsoftteams/platform/m365-apps/overview), including Outlook and the Microsoft 365 app.
 With TeamsJS you can deliver a cross-platform app to more users from a single codebase, and a more streamlined experience for your customers.
 The TeamsJS v.2.x.x SDK is a superset of TeamsJS `1.x` versions; it supports existing Teams app functionality while adding the ability to host Teams apps in Outlook and Microsoft 365 app.
 Refer to the [TeamsJS client library](/microsoftteams/platform/tabs/how-to/using-teams-client-library) overview for guidance on building Microsoft 365-enabled apps.

+### JavaScript tree shaking
+Starting with version 2.31.0, the TeamsJS library is fully tree-shakeable.
+[Tree shaking](https://developer.mozilla.org/docs/Glossary/Tree_shaking) is a JavaScript optimization that eliminates unused code.
+By using tree shaking when an app is bundled for deployment you can reduce package size, which results in faster download and improved load time.
+For additional information see [How to use tree shaking with TeamsJS](/microsoftteams/platform/tabs/how-to/using-teams-client-library#improve-load-time-performance-with-javascript-tree-shaking).

 ### Finding the library

 The TeamsJS client is distributed as an [npm package](https://npmjs.com/package/@microsoft/teams-js/) and can be installed using npm or yarn.
 It can also be referenced from its CDN endpoint.